philc/book-notes/business/paul graham essays.md

 * "If you don't try to be the best, you won't even be good."
   * This is perhaps because ambition to be the best is qualitatively different than ambition to be good.
 So set yourself up for success by aiming for world class.
-* "Nerds have an advantage in doing great work: they expend little effort on seeming anything.
-In fact that's basically the definition of a nerd.
+* "Any energy that goes into how you seem comes out of being good.
+Nerds have an advantage in doing great work: they expend little effort on seeming anything...
 Nerds have a kind of innocent boldness that's exactly what you need in doing great work.
 It's not learned; it's preserved from childhood.
 So hold onto it.
 Be the one who puts things out there rather than the one who sits back and offers sophisticated-sounding criticisms of them."
+* "Be professionally curious about a few topics and idly curious about many more."
 * "Some of the very best work will seem like it took comparatively little effort, because it was in a sense already there.
 It didn't have to be built, just seen.
 It's a very good sign when it's hard to say whether you're creating something or discovering it."